 - Red velvet with a cream cheese center

-If you have any other thumbprint cookie ideas or you baked these at home, feel free to drop a line in the comment section — I’d love to hear from you!
+If you have any other thumbprint cookie ideas or you baked these at home, feel free to drop a line in the comment section and rate the recipe — I’d love to hear from you!

 Strawberry Jam Thumbprint Cookies